DataDog/browser-sdk/packages/logs/README.md

 ### Access internal context

-After the Datadog browser logs SDK is initialized, you can access the internal context of the SDK.
+After the Datadog Browser SDK for Logs is initialized, you can access the internal context of the SDK.
 This allows you to access the `session_id`.

 ```
 getInternalContext (startTime?: 'number' | undefined)